 - Term: The term is critical to obtaining maximum valuation for your property.
 Securing a five-year lease is common, while getting the buyer to agree to a 10-year lease is attainable if the property is in decent shape.
 With certain geographies, property owners have been able to secure 15-year leases.
 It’s worthwhile to note that older buildings that haven’t been remodeled for decades generally receive 5-year leases.

 - Rent Escalator: While many commercial leases use a Consumer Price Index (CPI) escalator, using a fixed percentage escalator is the norm in the veterinary industry.
-However, rent escalators are evolving because of the recent inflation spike in the second half of 2021 and moving into 2022.
+However, rent escalators are evolving because of the recent inflation spike that started in late 2021 and has continued through 2023 – making the fixed rent escalators higher in practices that have sold in 2022 and 2023.

 - Tenant or Guarantor: Understanding who your tenant is and their financial viability is crucial.
 The tenant or a guarantor of the lease should be the right entity within the buyer’s corporate structure to protect against default risks.